-The FHWA Mitigation Strategies for Design Exceptions (July 2007) is archived on the FHWA website because some of the information is out of date.
-However, this document provides a good discussion on reasons for considering design exceptions that remain applicable in their preparation.
-This formal documentation is important because it outlines the reasons why the design exception is appropriate based on considerations such as the project's stated purpose and need, how the requirements of the various transportation modes are met, existing project context, environmental considerations, past performance, how it is expected to perform in the future, and project budget and cost.
+The FHWA Mitigation Strategies for Design Exceptions document discusses reasons for considering design exceptions.
+It outlines the reasons why the design exception is appropriate based on considerations such as the project's stated purpose and need, how the requirements of the various transportation modes are met, existing project context, environmental considerations, past performance, how it is expected to perform in the future, and project budget and cost.